przemyslawbak/Params_Logger/README.md

 8. Configuration covers:
   - log file path and name,
   - use only in debug or not,
-  - deleting logs on application start.
+  - deleting logs on application start,
+  - log in console and/or file,
+  - console display only INFO logs

 # Usage